ondat/documentation/docs/usecases/elasticsearch.md

 This is enabled by default, and should work with the default Prometheus install via Helm.
 If you're using the Prometheus service monitors, you can monitor this installation by creating a monitor for the `es-exporter` service.
-For an example of how this is done to monitor Ondat, please see [prometheus-setup](/docs/operations/monitoring/prometheus-setup).
+For an example of how this is done to monitor Ondat, see [prometheus-setup](/docs/operations/monitoring/prometheus-setup).